marioroy/clearmod/README.md

 ```

 Enable `sched_autogroup_enabled`.
 The knob optimizes the scheduler to isolate
 aggressive CPU burners (like build jobs) from desktop applications.
-This is
-enabled in Clear Desktop since 40820.
-The `sched_rt_runtime_us` value is to
-mitigate jitter running a process with real-time attributes, while background
+The `sched_rt_runtime_us` value is to mitigate jitter running a process with
-jobs consume many CPU cores.
+real-time attributes, while background jobs consume many CPU cores.

 ```bash
 sudo tee -a "/etc/clr-power-tweaks.conf" >/dev/null <<'EOF'